longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Help Build Wonder
-    Certain units, such as :unit:`Caravan` can be used to move production from one city to another and help build Small and Great Wonders.
+    Certain units, such as :unit:`Caravan` can be used to move production from one city to another and help build small and great wonders.
 This menu aids that function.
 Alternately you can simply "walk the :unit:`Caravan` into a city and a pop up dialog will ask what you want to do.

 Establish Trade Route